SendiAp/Remaining/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## What did the shy pebble wish for?
+That she was a little boulder.